jovo-community/plugin-playfab/README.md

 }
 ```

-- `titleId`: The PlayFab game title id.
+- `developerSecretKey`: Required.
+Developer secret key needed to make PlayFab Server and Admin API calls.
+For more information, see [Secret key management](https://docs.microsoft.com/en-us/gaming/playfab/gamemanager/secret-key-management) in the PlayFab documentation.
 - `login`: Configuration values for login.
 See [login](#login) for more information.
 - `leaderboard`: Configuration values for the leaderboard.
 See [leaderboard](#leaderboard) for more information.
-- `developerSecretKey`: Developer key needed to use the PlayFabServer API.
-See [Server API](#server-api) for more information.

 ### login